hoangduytran/blender-manual/manual/contribute/guides/writing_guide.rst

 Would be written like this instead, putting a definition first::

    Displacement Mapping
-      A method for distorting vertices based on an image.
+      Distorts vertices with an image.
-      Similar to Bump Mapping, but instead operates on the mesh's actual geometry.
+      Similar to Bump Mapping, but operates on the mesh's geometry.
-      This relies on the mesh having enough geometry.
+      The mesh must have enough geometry.

 ----